mikaelvesavuori/mikrolog/README.md

 - Build a basic Lambda function that uses MikroLog and can take in input via POST
 - Call the Lambda with a payload that sets some static field (say `service`) to a custom value
 - Run it a few times
-- Call it again with an empty payload (effectively not using any custom value)
+- Call it again with an _empty_ payload (i.e. effectively not using any custom value)
 - It should respond with the previous value for the service, even if you called it this time without any value

 For dynamic metadata (which may be more sensitive than static metadata), such metadata is **always** recalculated and will therefore not leak between calls.